 Tom Hanks is Paul’s favourite actor and this is his favourite movie.
 Unintended, we ended up visiting quite a few of the filming locations as we travelled through the Southern states of the United States of America in 2016 (including that park bench in Savannah).

 Filming locations: United States of America (New York, Georgia, Louisiana)

 This movie depicts the 1960s concert tour through the Deep South of real-life African-American pianist Dr Don Shirley and his Italian-American driver, and the unlikely friendship that develops between them.
 Starring Viggo Mortensen and Mahershala Ali, the movie won three Oscars – for Best Motion Picture, Best Original Screenplay and Best Performance by an Actor in Supporting Role (Ali).

 The movie is an honest portrayal of a difficult period in American history, and the acting is outstanding.
-We traveled through the Deep South (in opposite direction) in 2016.
+We travelled through the Deep South (in the opposite direction) in 2016.
 It was absolutely eye-opening.